internetfriendsforever/workshops.today/tutorials/ppp.md

 ## Create an HTML document

-HTML is code used to describe a document.
-In it we use a standard set of _elements_.
-An HTML element looks like `<em>this</em>` it has an opening _tag_ and a closing _tag_.
-Content written in HTML is static – meaning the document doesn't change by itself.

 1. Make a folder on your computer called `ppp`
 2. Open the folder in the text editor
 3. Create a new file in `ppp` called `index.html`